haoyunLi/PaperBridge/README.md

 - The app processes PDFs locally.
 - Ollama calls go only to your local Ollama server.
+- Building under `~/Projects` is recommended to avoid macOS protected-folder issues.
 - The translation direction is configurable.
 English to Simplified Chinese is only the default, not the only option.
 - Long paragraphs are chunked only for translation reliability.
 - If one paragraph translation fails, the rest continue.